Undersk0re/web2mdb/README.md

 # web2mdb
-Useless python script to import some generic web pages into Mondodb
+Useless python script to import some generic web pages into Mongodb